CoboGlobal/cobo-waas2-python-sdk/docs/WalletsApi.md

 Get maximum transferable value

-<Warning>This operation is planned for deprecation.
-We recommend using  [Estimate maximum transferable value](https://www.cobo.com/developers/v2/api-references/wallets/estimate-maximum-transferable-value) instead.</Warning> This operation retrieves the maximum amount that you can transfer from a wallet or a specified wallet address, along with the corresponding transaction fee.
+This operation retrieves the maximum amount that you can transfer from a wallet or a specified wallet address, along with the corresponding transaction fee.
 You must specify `to_address` in your query because it affects the transaction fee.  <Note>This operation is applicable to Custodial Wallets and MPC Wallets only.</Note>

 ### Example